Particular/docs.particular.net/nservicebus/messaging/evolving-contracts.md

 #### Removing data from a contract

-When the need rises to remove data from a contract, the easiest way to implement this change is to start at the consumers' side.
+When the need rises to remove data from a contract, the easiest way to implement this change is to start at the receivers' side.

-Adjust all receivers and subscribers to not rely on the data that needs to be removed by:
+Adjust all receivers to not rely on the data that needs to be removed by:

   * Retrieving the data from somewhere else
   * Removing the data completely